+Things like construction costs, market demand, population trends, and building codes will also impact how much new housing is developed.
 In other cities such as Minneapolis that have expanded where middle housing has been permitted, new construction has been limited.
 Middle housing is already permitted in many Milwaukee residential neighborhoods, and construction of homes with 2-4 units has also been limited.

-Is allowing more home-based businesses potentially part of this?
+13. Is allowing more home-based businesses part of the plan?

-Yes, Growing MKE recommends updates to the Zoning Code to adjust the rules to make it more feasible for:
+Yes, the Housing Element recommends updates to the Zoning Code to adjust the rules to make it more feasible for:

-- Home-based Business a business workspace or office located directly within the business owner's living space/home. - Live-Work a building with a commercial or office space and residential unit for the business owner; these styles of buildings with first floor restaurants, convenience stores, and other neighborhood serving commercial uses are common on corners in many Milwaukee neighborhoods already.
+- Home-based Business a business workspace or office located directly within the business owner's living space/home. - Live-Work a building with a commercial or office space and residential unit for the business owner.
+These styles of buildings with first-floor restaurants, convenience stores, and other neighborhood-serving commercial uses are common on corners in many Milwaukee neighborhoods already.

-Will Growing MKE address short-term rentals (e.g. Airbnb)?
+14. Will the Housing Element address short-term rentals (e.g. Airbnb)?

-- Currently, most short-term rental operators in Milwaukee are required to apply for a Tourist Rooming House License in order to comply with State of Wisconsin requirements, though there is not a local penalty for non-compliance. - Growing MKE recommends monitoring the impact of short-term rentals on local neighborhoods and housing markets and pursuing regulations to address negative impacts if necessary.
-Future proposed regulations would be developed and considered by the City of Milwaukee's Common Council as separate legislation.
+- Currently, most short-term rental operators in Milwaukee are required to apply for a Tourist Rooming House License in order to comply with State of Wisconsin requirements, though there is not a local penalty for non-compliance. - The Housing Element recommends adopting new regulations to ensure that short-term rentals are following applicable health and safety standards.
+The plan also recommends continuing to monitor the impact of short-term rentals on local neighborhoods and housing markets.

-Will Growing MKE address bad absentee landlords and out-of-state speculative investment firms?
+15. Will the Housing Element address bad absentee landlords and out-of-state speculative investment firms?

-- Growing MKE does not propose any changes to the existing code compliance and enforcement process.
-All property owners, including landlords, would remain accountable for compliance with all building maintenance, safety, and upkeep standards that are enforced by the City of Milwaukee's Department of Neighborhood Services. - Growing MKE supports the expansion of resources available for tenants such as eviction prevention services, referral services, and improved rental housing rights.
-The City of Milwaukee is a partner in the Milwaukee Rental Housing Resource Center.
-More information about available services can be found on their website: www.renthelpmke.org
+The Housing Element does not propose any changes to the existing code compliance and enforcement process.
+All property owners, including landlords, would remain accountable for compliance with all building maintenance, safety, and upkeep standards that are enforced by the City of Milwaukee's Department of Neighborhood Services.